Certificate for Household Goods List (menaje de casa) for temporary and permanent residents

 Who can apply for a Certificate of the list of Household Goods?

-Permanent resident visa or card holders can apply for a definitive importation of household goods, in similar conditions as Mexican citizens returning Mexico to reside.
+Permanent residents holding a Mexican visa OR permanent resident card can apply for a definitive importation of household goods, in similar conditions as Mexican citizens returning Mexico to reside.

 Visitors cannot be exempted from the importation of taxes for Household goods.